-People celebrate Eid al Fitr at first date of Shawal.
+People celebrate Eid al Fitr at the first date of Shawal.
 Shawal is the 10th month of the Islamic calendar.
 It is the most important day for Muslims.
 Many people want to know the facts of Eid al Fitr.
 I have some interesting Eid al Fitr Facts.
 Maybe, you do not know about these interesting facts.
 So stay with me to know about these interesting facts.

 Eid al Fitr Facts